These Games are Awesome for Teaching Kids to Obey!

 When our kids see that we’re teaching them obedience out of kindness, love and a desire to see them excel, it’s recieved much more quickly.

-If you’re struggling with your child’s attitude toward obedience, then maybe consider focusing on winning their heart first.
+If you’re struggling with your child’s attitude toward obedience, then consider focusing on winning their heart first.

 More than any parenting tip I’ll ever give my best friends in life, winning their child’s heart is always, always number one.